 "We can't access the elements of the archive individually.
 Too many of them.
 We need intermediaries.
 People to tour us through.
 Tools, filters, sensors.
-That will listen, see, aggregate and separate, connect and disconnect, assemble and disassemble. / With to learn and speak the same language, accept the gaps, sense the priorities.
+That will listen, see, aggregate and separate, connect and disconnect, assemble and disassemble. / With sive, amplifying the social effectiv- the intermediaries, we will have to learn and speak the same language, accept the gaps, sense the priorities.
 The tools.
 They won't see as we see through our eyes, they won't listen as we listen, they will perceive through different dimensions, they will count time with another anxiety. / As our intermediaries, our tools will be our interlocutors."

+an ongoing datafication of the per- These tools treat images as data.
 For instance, their 'data gallery' is an attempt to give form to this 'conversation' beyond the limits of visual representation and the human sensory apparatus.
 An image is no longer simply what is shown on the page but what exists between knowledge produced by the different outputs of its zenith in terms of extracting value, efficiency and submission from the economy of algorithmic action.